Antalya, Turkey - Travel

 Public Mall of Antalya

-There's a MarkAntalya Mall in the heart of the city, a stylish complex with 155 brands, a spacious terrace, and a 10-screen cinema, making it a hub for fashion, entertainment, and dining.
-Equally prestigious TerraCity Alışveriş Merkezi is the largest mall in Antalya, featuring over 180 stores, 30 restaurants, and a remarkable mix of international brands such as Burberry and Michael Kors, adding a touch of luxury to its retail scene.
+There is a MarkAntalya Mall in the heart of the city, a stylish complex with 155 brands, a spacious terrace, and a 10-screen cinema.
+Equally prestigious TerraCity Alışveriş Merkezi is the largest mall in Antalya, featuring over 180 stores, 30 restaurants, and a remarkable mix of international brands such as Burberry and Michael Kors.

 Antalya Migros Shopping Centre, one of the city’s oldest, combines shopping with breathtaking views of the Mediterranean and the Beydağı Mountains.
 With a variety of global and local brands, the mall is also home to cultural and social activities throughout the year.

-For a more extensive experience, the Mall of Antalya and the adjacent Deepo Outlet form the substantial shopping and entertainment complex in the Mediterranean, with 234 stores and Antalya's largest indoor children’s playground. ÖzdilekPark Antalya, located in Kepez city, brings together family-friendly shopping and dining in a modern setting.
+For a more extensive experience, the Mall of Antalya and the adjacent Deepo Outlet form a substantial shopping and entertainment complex in the Mediterranean, with 234 stores and Antalya's largest indoor children’s playground.
 At the same time, for natural honey, YAVUZBAL, Antalya's first registered honey brand, is known for high-quality products and innovations in propolis and royal jelly.

-Tilla Çanta, a top Turkish leather accessory brand in Antalya, known for handmade quality and stylish, customer-focused designs, is officially registered by the Turkish Patent and Trademark Office.
+Tilla Çanta, a top Turkish leather accessory brand in Antalya known for its handmade quality and stylish, customer-focused designs, has been officially registered by the Turkish Patent and Trademark Office.
 In the city of eternal sunshine, for handmade leather goods, you can visit Alloro Leather Craft Atölye ve Mağazası, while Helena Wood Art produces wooden mosaics, including premium games and furniture.

-For a more authentic taste of Antalya, the Old Bazaar and Grand Bazaar provide a more traditional purchasing experience, curating everything from handmade textiles to antique goods.
+The Old Bazaar and Grand Bazaar provide a more traditional purchasing experience, from handmade textiles to antique goods.
 These bazaars capture the essence of Antalya’s local culture and are a must-visit for those looking to explore beyond the mainstream shopping malls.

 Food in Antalya